First Vienna Award: Postwar persecutions

 The Munich Agreement, the First Vienna Award and the participation of minority parties in the breakup of Czechoslovakia resulted in the redefinition of postwar Czechoslovak minority policy.
-Prewar Czechoslovakia had guaranteed a relatively large number of minority rights, with Hungarians having more civic and social rights of Hungarians than in Hungary, but Hungarians became the target of serious discrimination after the war.
-The Hungarian question had to be resolved by population exchange between Czechoslovakia and Hungary, Slovakization and deportations of Hungarians in Czechoslovakia (particularly to the Sudetenland).
+Prewar Czechoslovakia had guaranteed a relatively large number of minority rights, with Hungarians having more civic and social rights than in Hungary, but Hungarians became the target of serious discrimination after the war.
+The Hungarian question had to be resolved by a population exchange between Czechoslovakia and Hungary, Slovakization, and deportations of Hungarians in Czechoslovakia (particularly to the Sudetenland).

 The Government Program of Košice (April 5, 1945) accepted the principle of collective guilt for the German and Hungarian minorities.
 Articles X and XI ordered the seizure of their property, and Article XV the closure of minority schools.
 Measures against the minorities were reasoned by the "terrible experience of Czechs and Slovaks with German and Hungarian minorities, which largely become a willing tool in the services of aggressive policy from outside; and especially Czechoslovak Germans cooperated directly in the extermination campaign against the Czech and Slovak nation".
 The government program was followed by series of regulations in the same spirit.
 Except for antifascist fighters, the Hungarians lost their Czechoslovak citizenship by a presidential decree on August 2, 1945.
-"About amnesty for acts performed during anti-fascistic fight" prevented punishment of the cruelest crimes against the Hungarian minority.Both countries had a population exchange (68,407 Hungarians and 59,774 Slovaks).
+"About amnesty for acts performed during anti-fascistic fight" prevented punishment of the cruelest crimes against the Hungarian minority.
+The two countries had a population exchange (68,407 Hungarians and 59,774 Slovaks).
 A further 31,780 Hungarians were expelled because they had settled in the territories only after the Vienna Award.

 The communist coup in Czechoslovakia in February 1948 did not immediately improve the status of Hungarians, but relationships began to normalise in the second half of 1948.
-During his visit in Budapest on March 15, 1948, the chairman of the Czechoslovak Constitutional National Assembly declared that the Hungarian people were not responsible for the past oppression of Slovaks, the crimes of Hungarian noblemen or the regime of Miklós Horthy.
+During his visit to Budapest on March 15, 1948, the chairman of the Czechoslovak Constitutional National Assembly declared that the Hungarian people were not responsible for the past oppression of Slovaks, the crimes of Hungarian noblemen or the regime of Miklós Horthy.
 In October 1948, the Czechoslovak parliament restored Czechoslovak citizenship to Hungarians who were residents in Slovakia on November 1, 1938, and had not been convicted of crimes.
 The issue of the return of property disappeared in the context of communist collectivisation and so became irrelevant.

-On April 16, 1949, both countries signed an agreement on friendship and co-operation.
+On April 16, 1949, the two countries signed an agreement on friendship and co-operation.
 On July 25, 1949, the Hungarian government committed to return artistic and historical relics that had been seized after the First Vienna Award.
 The final agreement was signed on November 11, 1951, with a validity of ten years but was not fully respected.